 - Katharine acted for the individually named Respondent in the widely reported sexual harassment case of Weston v Merrill Lynch & Ors.

 - Unite the Union v Nailard ICR 28.
-Katharine acted with Oliver Segal QC in this leading Court of Appeal case on the legal tests for (a) sexual harassment under the Equality Act 2010 and (b) the liability of employers for the discriminatory acts of third parties.
+Katharine acted with Oliver Segal KC in this leading Court of Appeal case on the legal tests for (a) sexual harassment under the Equality Act 2010 and (b) the liability of employers for the discriminatory acts of third parties.

 - A v Barclays Bank Plc.
 Katharine successfully acted for Barclays Bank Plc in a disability discrimination claim involving the interplay between disability discrimination and requests for early retirement.